daveduthie/cljs-doo-lib/README.md

 ## Run it

-You can run `clj -A:test -m cljs-hi.main` to compile the test runner as the entrypoint and see the test output.
+You can run `clj -A:test -m cljs-hi.main` to compile the test runner as the entrypoint and run the tests.

+To start incremental recompilation, run `clj -A:test -m cljs-hi.main watch`, then, in another terminal, run `clj -A:test -m cljs-hi.main test`.